amenzribi/FinanceClient/README.md

-# Book Social Network - Backend
+# Finance Client - Backend

 ## Overview

-The backend of the Book Social Network project is responsible for handling all server-side operations, including user authentication, book management, and API endpoints.
-This section provides an overview of the backend architecture, technologies used, and setup instructions.
+The backend of the Finance Client project is responsible for handling all server-side operations,

 ## Technologies Used